dullroar/ten-steps-to-linux-survival/README.md

 ~ $ rm d/b
 ```

-So, ultimately, it takes a `rm` for every hard link to permanently delete a file.
+Ultimately, it takes a `rm` for every hard link to permanently delete a file.

 ### `mount` It?
 I Don't Even Know It's Name!

 With all this talk that a hard link can only be on the same file system, how do you know whether two directories are on the same file system?
 In Windows it's easy - that's exactly what the drive letters are telling you.
-But in Linux, where everything is "mounted" under a single hierarchy starting at `/`, how do I know that `/var/something` and `var/or/other` are on the same file system?
+But in Linux, where everything is "mounted" under a single hierarchy starting at `/` , how do I know that `/var/something` and `var/or/other` are on the same file system?

 There are multiple ways to tell, actually.
 The easiest is with the [`df`](http://linux.die.net/man/1/df) command: